Canadian Screen Music Awards

 The Canadian Screen Music Awards are a Canadian award, launched in 2022 by the Screen Composers Guild of Canada to honour achievements in musical composition for film, television and digital media.

 Nominees for the inaugural awards were announced on August 16, 2022, with the awards presented on September 21.
+Nominations for the second awards were announced in September 2023, with the awards presented on October 26.